Fashion obsessions: The latest news, launches, and Valentine's Day 2023 collection

 Now that the holidays are over, it’s time to gear up for Valentine’s Day.
 Whether you’re shopping for your lover or best friend, we definitely have something for every personality.
 Besides celebrating the month of love, Zenith has recently launched two new colours under its Defy Skyline range.

-Portuguese fashion brand Sacoor Blue also unveiled its latest campaign featuring notable personalities and entrepreneurs in Malaysia.
-If travelling the world is on your agenda this year, you will definitely need the right companion to accompany you.
-Of course, we would pick TUMI.
-The brand has released the newest key designs under the iconic Alpha Bravo and the Voyageur collection.
+If travelling the world is on your agenda this year, you will definitely need the right companion.
+This time, we’re highlighting TUMI’s newest key designs under the iconic Alpha Bravo and the Voyageur collection.

 In the meantime, stay tuned as we continue to update this page with more exciting Valentine’s Day 2023 launches.